-Kotter begins with descriptions on why companies or organizations fail, in his “eight mistakes”:
+Kotter begins by describing why companies or organizations fail.
+He calls these his “eight mistakes.”
+They are:

 - Failure to create a guiding coalition with enough power and available resources

 - The lack of a clear vision

 - Allowing roadblocks to block the vision

-- Not recognizing short term, or smaller wins
+- Not recognizing short term, or smaller, wins

 - Declaring success too soon

 - Failure to fully establish changes within the organizational culture

 Management vs Leadership

-Part ll The How to Section
+Part ll: The How to Section